-Input Command s
+Input Command Input Commands

 ^CAL Syntax:

 Put panel in calibration mode. "'^CAL'"

 Example:

 SEND COMMAND Panel,"'^CAL'"

 Puts the panel in calibration mode.

 ^KPS Syntax:

-Set keyboard "'^KPS- <passs data="">'"</passs>
+Set the "'^KPS- <pass data="">'"</pass>

-pass-thru via the Variables:
+keyboard passthru.
+Variables:

-RGB card. pass data:
+passullu. pass data:

-slank/empty> = Disables the keyboard.

-0 = Pass-thru disabled.

-1 = Not used.

-2 = Pass-thru enabled.
+0 = Pass data to G4 application (default).
+This can be used with VPC or text areas.

-3 & 4 = Not used.
+1 - 4 = Not used.

 5 = Sends out data to the Master.

 Example:

 SEND COMMAND Panel,"'^KPS-5'"

-Sets the keyboard pass-thru to the Master.
+Sets the keyboard passthru to the Master.
 Option 5 sends keystrokes directly to the Master via the Send Output String mechanism.
 This process sends a virtual keystroke command (^VKS) to the Master.

 Example 2:

 SEND COMMAND Panel,"'^KPS-0'"

-Disables the keyboard pass-thru to the Master.
+Disables the keyboard passthru to the Master.

 The following point defines how the parameters within this command work:

 Accepts keystrokes from any of these sources: attached USB keyboard or Virtual keyboard.

-^MPS Syntax:

-Set the mouse "'^MPS- <pass data="">'"</pass>

-pass-thru.
-Variables:

-pass data:

-0 = Pass-thru disable.

-1 = Not used.

-2 = pass-thru enable.

-3 - 5 = Not used.

-Example:

-SEND COMMAND Panel, "'^MPS-2'"

-Sets the mouse pass-thru via the NXA-RGB card.

-Note: When this command is given, it causes all mice connected to the G4 product and any mice on a computer connected via a card with USB output to reset to position 0,0.
+Input Commands (Cont.)

+^SLT

-Input Commands (Cont.) ^SLT Send a command to a given slot.
+Send a command to a given slot.

 These commands are directed at the video card subsystems.
 Slot commands contain a series of name/value pairs separated by commas.
 These commands are case insensitive.
-Syntax: "'^SLT- <slot number="">,<slot command="">'"</slot></slot> Variables: slot number = 1 - 3 (each of these options corresponds to an on-board slot position where the related components reside.)
-Slot 1= Composite Video (common to both 1200-V and VG-Series) Slot 2 = RGB Component Video (only available on the VG-Series) Slot 3 = Streaming MPEG Video (only available on the VG-Series) slot command = see list below: Interlace = <0 or 1> where: 0 = Deselects Interlace and 1 = Selects Interlace Sharpness = < 0 or 1> where: 0 = Disables Sharpness and 1 = Enables Sharpness SyncOn Green = < 0 or 1> where 0 = Disables SyncOnGreen and 1 = Enables SyncOnGreen Example: SEND_COMMAND TP,"'^SLT-1,Interlace=1'" Enables Interlace on the incoming Composite video signal.
-SEND_COMMAND TP,"'^SLT-3,Sharpness=1'" Enables sharpness on the incoming MPEG video stream (if available).
-SEND_COMMAND TP,"'^SLT-2,SyncOnGreen=1'" Enables the SynOnGreen feature for the incoming RGB signal (if available). ^VKS Send one or more Key presses and key releases are not distinguished except in the case of CTRL, ALT, and SHIFT. virtual keystrokes to the G4 Refer to theEmbedded Codes table on page 227 that define special characters which can be included with the string but may not be represented by the ASCII character set. application.
-Syntax: "'^VKS- <string>'"</string> Variable: string = Only 1 string per command/only one stroke per command.
-Example: SEND COMMAND Panel,"'^VKS-'8" Sends out the keystroke 'backspace' to the G4 application.
+Syntax:

+"'^SLT-<slot number>,<slot command>'"

+Variables:

+slot number = 1 - 3 (each of these options corresponds to an on-board slot position where the related components reside.)

+Slot 1= Composite Video (common to both 1200-V and VG-Series) Slot 2 = RGB Component Video (only available on the VG-Series) Slot 3 = Streaming MPEG Video (only available on the VG-Series)

+slot command = see list below:

+Interlace = <0 or 1> where:

+0 = Deselects Interlace and 1 = Selects Interlace

+Sharpness = < 0 or 1> where:

+0 = Disables Sharpness and 1 = Enables Sharpness

+SyncOn Green = < 0 or 1> where

+0 = Disables SyncOnGreen and 1= Enables SyncOnGreen

+SEND_COMMAND TP,"'^SLT-1,Interlace=1'"

+Enables Interlace on the incoming Composite video signal.

+SEND_COMMAND TP, "'^SLT-3, Sharpness=1'"

+Enables sharpness on the incoming MPEG video stream (if available).

+SEND_COMMAND TP, "'^SLT-2, SyncOnGreen=1'"

+Enables the SynOnGreen feature for the incoming RGB signal (if available).

+^VKS

+Send one or more virtual keystrokes to the G4 application.

+Key presses and key releases are not distinguished except in the case of CTRL, ALT, and SHIFT.

+Refer to the Embedded Codes table on page 168 that define special characters which can be included with the string but may not be represented by the ASCII character set.

+"'^VKS-<string>'"

+string = Only 1 string per command/only one stroke per command.

+SEND COMMAND Panel, "'^VKS-'8"

+Sends out the keystroke 'backspace' to the G4 application.